 If you are a long time user of Windows, you must be knowing about the Command Prompt.
-Command Prompt is basically a command line interpreter present on Windows also known as CMD or cmd.exe.
+Command Prompt is basically a command-line interpreter present on Windows also known as CMD or cmd.exe.
 Now, you might not need to use the Command Prompt window in your PC.
 However, there are Windows users out there who have to work on Command Prompt window, day in and day out.
 For them, it is a hassle to keep typing one command again and again.
 Therefore, we are now going to tell you about the Windows command prompt history feature that helps save you from typing the same commands again and over again.

 - Press the Start button on your keyboard